-- Proposal based funding continues to allow NNEC to offer a full range of support including but not limited to: special education needs, substance and/or alcohol issues, mental health issues, and other supports including academic achievement - Many of these supports continue to be made available due to proposal based funding through both Canada and Ontario and include but are not limited to: Special Education Programming, a Mental Health and Addictions Counsellor, Psychologist, Psychiatrist, Social Counsellors, Elders, Land Based Learning Programming, Transition Coordinator, Education System Navigator/Re-engagement Coordinator, and Student Achievement Officers. - While the focus of this recommendation revolves around Thunder Bay, we continue to work on a plan to implement these services for our students attending PFFNHS.
-While we have been successful in securing a "Wellness Centre" space through Choose Life to offer many of these services, human resource issues continue to present a number of challenges in the area.
-We are currently in conversation with Sioux Lookout First Nations Health Authority (SLFNHA) to develop a comprehensive plan to offer these services to our students at PFFNHS.
+- Each year, proposal based funding continues to allow NNEC to offer a range of support for students including but not limited to: special education needs, substance and/or alcohol issues, mental health issues, and other supports including academic achievement - As noted previously, many of these supports continue to be made available due to proposal based funding through both Canada and Ontario and include but are not limited to: Special Education Programming, a Mental Health and Addictions Counsellor, Psychologist, Psychiatrist, Social Counsellors, Elders, Land Based Learning Programming, Transition Coordinator, Education System Navigator/Re-engagement Coordinator, Student Achievement Officers, and Student Well-Being Workers at each high school.

-- While we continue to list the status of this recommendation as "complete", the continued implementation of this recommendation and the services provided therein to best support our youth are contingent on ongoing, predictable, and reliable funding from Canada and Ontario. - NNEC is hopeful that the data that is being gathered through programs such as Choose Life will present a strong case to Government that resources for these services need to be provided on an ongoing basis.
+- While the focus of this recommendation revolves around Thunder Bay, each year we continue to work on a plan to implement these services for our students attending PFFNHS. - We are pleased to report that our Wellness Centre at PFFNHS is now nearly fully staffed and fully functional.
+This program is already paying major dividends in helping to support student safety and well-being at Pelican as well as lowering incident rates and boosting student achievement levels.
+NNEC remains committed to the duplication of the Wrap Around Care Model that has been so highly successful at DFCHS in recent years. - As noted previously, while we continue to list the status of this recommendation as "complete", the continued implementation of this recommendation and the services provided therein to best support our youth are contingent on ongoing, predictable, and reliable funding from Canada and Ontario. - NNEC remains hopeful that the data that is being gathered through programs like Choose Life will present a strong case to Government that resources for these services need to be provided on an ongoing basis and should be part of core funding rather than being proposal based.